yfyang86/metevalue/Readme.md

 ## Example: MethylKit

-methylKit is a R package for DNA methylation analysis and annotation from high-throughput bisulfite sequencing.
+methylKit is an R package for DNA methylation analysis and annotation from high-throughput bisulfite sequencing.
 The package is designed to deal with sequencing data from RRBS and its variants, but also target-capture methods and whole genome bisulfite sequencing.

-Currently, `metevalue` package supports the e-value analytics of the `methylKit` output file.
+Currently, `metevalue` package supports the e-value calculation using the `methylKit` output file.

 ``` r